streamx-co/try.elinq/docs/SqlServerTutorial/Basic.md

 **We suggest to open the corresponding [tutorial page](https://www.sqlservertutorial.net/sql-server-basics/) and go over the examples "side by side".**

 > **Disclaimer**: Linq handles most of functionality up to tutorial's section 7 very elegantly.
 There is no much value in replacing it for these cases.
-The reason we demonstrate the basic SQL capabilites of XLinq is that the advanced cases are built on patterns of simple cases.
+The reason we demonstrate the basic SQL capabilites of ELINQ is that the advanced cases are built on patterns of simple cases.
 >
-> So before jumping to the advanced cases, we suggest to go over and run few basic ones to understand how XLinq works.
+> So before jumping to the advanced cases, we suggest to go over and run few basic ones to understand how ELINQ works.

 - [Section 1.
 Querying data](#section-1.querying-data)
 - [Section 2.
 Sorting data](#section-2.sorting-data)